-The United Nations system support to the NVP process could take the form of the identification, selection and analysis of relevant data, guiding the preparation of national reports and supporting the convening of national consultations.
+The United Nations system support to the NVP process could take the form of assistance in identifying, selecting and analyzing relevant indicators and data, guiding the preparation of national reports and supporting the convening of national consultations.
 Such support should be progressively strengthened at the country level.
-The UN Country Teams' assistance in the preparation of the NVPs has been greatly acknowledged by previous developing NVP countries.
-In the case of the NVP developing countries, the United Nations Development Assistance Framework (UNDAF) can be a crucial vehicle for integrating policy recommendations from the global presentation and discussion into national policy instruments and strategy.
+The UN Country Teams' assistance in the preparation of the NVPs has been greatly acknowledged by previous NVP developing countries, and the United Nations Development Assistance Framework (UNDAF) is a crucial vehicle for Governments and development partners to integrate policy recommendations from the global presentation and discussion into national policy instruments and strategy.
+DESA has also offered technical support.